 CHESAPEAKE A CITY RICH IN HISTORY AND NATURAL WONDERS, LANDSCAPED WITH WATERWAYS AND WILDLIFE, OUTLINED WITH DIVERSE BUSINESSES, AND WHERE COMMUNITY MEANS FAMILY.
-1007明期1 VML ANNUAL REPORT VBCOA focuses on training students for careers in code enforcement SUCCESSION PLANNING TO ENSURE a qualified workforce in building safety was a major focus for the Virginia Building and Code Officials this past year.
+City of Chesapeake (757) 382-CITY www.CityofChesapeake.net John Walsh, Director of Property Code Enforcement in the City of Richmond, serves as VBCOA President VBCOA focuses on training students for careers in code enforcement SUCCESSION PLANNING TO ENSURE a qualified workforce in building safety was a major focus for the Virginia Building and Code Officials this past year.
 VBCOA members, under the leadership of its High School Technical Training Program Committee (HSTTP), worked with local school officials, city and county government officials and community colleges to encourage the establishment of building trades and vocational training programs in high schools across the Commonwealth.
 At least 10 schools have established an HSTTP, the highest number for any state in the country.
 Many students have already earned certificates of achievement from the International Code Council for their participation in the program, which gives those students a jump start on gaining the technical knowledge needed to work in building code enforcement or the construction trades.
 Building officials from across the state also contributed time and talent to constructing a house, under the auspices of Habitat for Humanity's Habitat for Heroes program, for a disabled veteran and his family in Hampton.
 Habitat for Heroes is a program aimed at providing former military families with access to quality affordable homes.
 This past May, numerous building officials' departments celebrated Building Safety Month by holding events aimed at educating the public about the importance of building safety.
 Activities ranged from fairs and exhibits to the provision of free deck safety inspections.
-Code officials fulfilled their long-standing commitment to continuing education hosting two popular VBCOA educational meetings and by the periodic training courses sponsored in regional meetings across the state.
+Code officials fulfilled their long-standing commitment to continuing edu-

 In August, the International Code Council, which is the association that develops the building codes used in most of the United States and in many countries around the world, recognized VBCOA's leadership and professionalism by naming it the 2016 ICC Merit Chapter of the Year.
 VBCOA includes in its membership approximately 1,000 professionals dedicated to ensuring safety in the built environment.
 John Walsh, Director of Property Code Enforcement in the City of Richmond, served as president from 2015-2016.
 VML Director of Research Mary Jo Fields serves as executive director.
 Greg Kelly, Abingdon Town Manager, serves as VLGMA President VLGMA offers programs for current and aspiring management professionals THIS YEAR, VLGMA BECAME a state partner and supporter of ICMA's coaching program.
 This program, intended to augment existing staff training, offers VLGMA members and their colleagues access to a series of free webinars and informational articles on all facets of local management.
 VLGMA offered its own "speed coaching" sessions at both of its conferences this year.
-These sessions offered aspiring managers (both students and new professionals) an opportunity to chat with a number of current managers to gather information and advice about manag- The Association continued its active support of the Local Government Certificate Program at Virginia Tech and its scholarship fund.
+These sessions offered aspiring managers (both students and new professionals) an opportunity to chat with a number of current managers to gather information and advice about managing a community.

+The Association continued its active support of the Government Local Certificate Program at Virginia Tech and its scholarship fund.
 VLGMA founded the program in conjunction with the University in 2008.
-A number of Association members serve ing a community.
+A number of Association members serve Who is VLGMA?